In Silico (Eco)toxicology

 In Silico Models

 (Quantitative) structure-activity relationship ((Q)SAR) software tools are computational tools used to predict the activity, property and toxicity of new classes of compounds based on the knowledge of their chemical structure.
-We are skilled in generating in silico data and performing knowledge- and statistically-based QSAR models (e.g. Toxtree, Vega and U.S. EPA T.E.S.T) to fulfil regulatory hazard information requirements regarding metabolites and impurities.
+SCC experts are skilled in generating in silico data and performing knowledge- and statistically-based QSAR models (e.g. Toxtree, Vega and U.S. EPA T.E.S.T) to fulfil regulatory hazard information requirements regarding metabolites and impurities.

 Our Offer